GLAMIDL Reference

 The recommended operating pattern is for the owner to be a multisig, such as Squads, with timelocks enabled for sensitive changes.
 Timelocks make policy, fee, integration, and access-control changes visible before they take effect.
 Emergency access updates are intended for narrow response actions such as disabling a compromised delegate or integration.

 Policies apply even when the signer is the owner.
 Vault policies cover asset allowlists, borrowable assets, transfer destinations, and timelocks.
 Mint policies cover capacity, minimum subscription and redemption amounts, allowlists, blocklists, lockups, and fulfillment rules.
-Integration policies add protocol-specific restrictions such as slippage limits, market allowlists, borrow allowlists, vault allowlists, destination allowlists, route limits, and bundle allowlists.
+Integration policies add protocol-specific restrictions such as slippage limits, market allowlists, borrow allowlists, vault allowlists, destination allowlists, etc.

 Pricing atomicity: